Imitating from auxiliary imperfect demonstrations via Adversarial Density Weighted Regression: Problem Formulation

-however, the limited demonstrations are insufficient to be directly used to estimate an expert behavior density that encompasses the entire expert action support, thus it's accordingly insufficient to mimic the expert behavior by minimizing the KL divergence between $\pi_{\theta}(\ba|\bs)$ and the estimated expert behavior density.
-To address this limitation, we will propose Adversarial Density Estimation (ADE) in the section methods.
-In the following sections, our derivations and analysis are totally based on the assumption that we have a well estimated expert and sub-optimal behavior density. \paragraph{It's beneficial to be divergent from sub-optimal density either.} In addition to aligning $\pi_{\theta}(\ba|\bs)$ with $P^*(\ba|\bs)$, we also steer $\pi_{\theta}(\ba|\bs)$ away from $\hat{P}(\ba|\bs)$ as formulated in Equation~\ref{regress_objective}.
-We define this objective as Adversarial Policy Divergence in Definition~\ref{regression_main}.
-The advantage of Adversarial Policy Divergence over Equation~\ref{likelihood_match} lies in that Equation~\ref{regress_objective} can utilize the sub-optimal behavior density to supplement the policy learning, thereby robustly matching the distribution of expert behavior. {\textit{As shown in Figure~\ref{ablations} (c), our ablation validates the effectiveness of Adversarial Policy Divergence.} {\bf Definition (Adversarial Policy Divergence)} {\it Given expert behavior denisty $P^*(\ba|\bs)$ and sub-optimal behavior density $\hat P(\ba|\bs)$, we formulate the process of Adversarial Policy Divergence, where $\pi_{\theta}$ approaches the expert behavior while diverging from the sub-optimal behavior, as follows: } \paragraph{Density Weighted Regression (DWR).} However, it's computing in-efficient to directly compute the objective formulated in Definition~\ref{regression_main}.
-But, according to Theorem~\ref{theorm_density_weight}, we can instead computing:
+however, it's insufficient to mimic the expert behavior by minimizing the KL divergence between $\pi_{\theta}(\ba|\bs)$ and $P^*(\ba|\bs)$, since the limited demonstrations aren't sufficient to help to estimate a good $P^*(\cdot|\bs)$.
+To address this limitation, we propose Adversarial Density Regression (ADR), a supervised learning algorithm that utilizes a limited number of demonstrations to correct the distribution learned by the policy on datasets of unknown-quality, thereby bringing it closer to the expert distribution. \paragraph{Adversarial Density Regression (ADR).} In particular, beyond aligning $\pi_{\theta}$ with the expert distribution $P^*$, we also push $\pi_{\theta}$ away from the empirical distribution $\hat{P}$, as formulated in Equation~\ref{regress_objective}.
+This approach is formalized as Adversarial Density Regression (ADR) in Definition~\ref{regression_main}.
+The primary advantage of ADR lies in its independence from the Bellman operator, and it's an one-step supervised learning paradigm.
+Therefore, ADR won't be impacted by the cumulative offsets that introduced during multi-step updates (demonstrated in Figure~\ref{demo_adr}), ensuring a more stable and reliable learning process. \begin{definition}[Adversarial Density Regression (ADR)] Given expert behavior density $P^*(\ba|\bs)$ and sub-optimal behavior density $\hat P(\ba|\bs)$, we formulate the process of Adversarial Policy Divergence, where $\pi_{\theta}$ approaches the expert behavior while diverging from the sub-optimal behavior, as follows: \end{definition} \paragraph{Density Weighted Regression (DWR).} However, it's computing in-efficient to directly compute the objective formulated in Definition~\ref{regression_main}.
+But, according to Theorem~\ref{theorm_density_weight_main}, we can instead computing: